zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 ```

 {% hint style="info" %}
-Head on over to our [docs](../../component-guide/orchestrators/vertex.md) to learn more about the registration of an orchestrator.
+Head on over to our [docs](../../component-guide/orchestrators/vertex.md) to learn more about orchestrators and how to configure them.
 {% endhint %}
 {% endtab %}